 Below are quick links to important websites that may assist you with your legal matters in Lincoln County and Missouri.

-The Importance of Hiring a Moscow Mills, MO DWI Administrative Hearing Lawyer
+Why You Need a Moscow Mills, MO DWI Administrative Hearing Lawyer

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why our Moscow Mills, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why the Combs Waterkotte Moscow Mills, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 Our attorneys closely examine the details of your arrest and testing procedures, looking for flaws such as time gaps between driving and law enforcement contact.
 Also, Missouri law mandates strict compliance with Department of Health and Senior Services regulations regarding breath and blood testing procedures.
 These regulations require that: